Avoid Catastrophic Forgetting with Rank-1 Fisher from Diffusion Models: Results and Discussions

 We report the average FID at the final task as a comprehensive measure of performance and forgetting for each dataset and method in \Cref{tab:fid_forgetting_combined}.
 Our results show that without generative distillation, EWC alone struggles to maintain a shared optimum across tasks, leading to degraded continual learning performance on all datasets.
 The consistently high forgetting indicates that the EWC penalty pulls the model toward the previous task's optimum while moving it away from the current task's, suggesting little to no overlap between task optima.

 Using generative distillation alone substantially improves both average FID and forgetting on all datasets compared to EWC-only by encouraging the model to move toward an optima that performs well across all (including replayed) tasks.
 When combined with our rank-1 EWC, we observe further improvements on all datasets.
 On MNIST and FMNIST, catastrophic forgetting is nearly eliminated with forgetting $\mathcal F=0.6_{\pm0.1}$ and $\mathcal F=0.9_{\pm0.3}$, respectively.
-On the long horizon ImageNet-1k dataset, rank-1 EWC halves forgetting relative to generative distillation alone ($\mathcal F=15.2_{\pm0.1}$ vs.\ $\mathcal F=31.6_{\pm0.2}$).
+On the long horizon ImageNet-1k dataset, rank-1 EWC more than halves forgetting relative to generative distillation alone ($\mathcal F=15.2_{\pm4.8}$ vs.\ $\mathcal F=46.2_{\pm12.9}$).
 And across all datasets, image generation quality improves substantially, further narrowing the gap to the non-continual upper bound.
 In contrast, while combining diagonal EWC with distillation improves the diagonal EWC-only approach, the improvement stems largely from distillation, and performance often matches or even degrades compared to distillation alone, suggesting the ineffectiveness of the diagonal EWC constraint.
-Overall, these results demonstrate that rank-1 EWC effectively complements generative distillation by enforcing parameter constraints within the shared optimum that distillation provides. \paragraph{Rank-1 EWC is stable and robust on long horizon tasks.} { To study the learning dynamics during continual learning on evaluated datasets, we plot the average FID at each task in Figure \ref{fig:curves}.
+Overall, these results demonstrate that rank-1 EWC effectively complements generative distillation by enforcing parameter constraints within the shared optimum that distillation provides.
+We provide additional analysis of low-rank Fisher estimation (ranks $1$–$5$) via power iteration, as well as continual fine-tuning baselines, in \Cref{app:lowrank_ft}. \paragraph{Rank-1 EWC is stable and robust on long horizon tasks.} { To study the learning dynamics during continual learning on evaluated datasets, we plot the average FID at each task in Figure \ref{fig:curves}.
 Our results show that rank-1 EWC with distillation consistently reaches a lower average FID during learning on all datasets than distillation-only and the diagonal variant.
 Surprisingly, on MNIST and FMNIST, average FID even decreases as the model learns new tasks.
 Given the near-zero positive forgetting from \Cref{tab:fid_forgetting_combined}, Figure \ref{fig:curves} suggests that the generation quality on some tasks improve when learning new tasks.
 This improvement in generation quality on early trained tasks can also be found in CIFAR-10 where the average FID decreases at the final task.
 This finding implies that our rank-1 EWC approach not only effectively constrained the model updates to preserve knowledge on the old tasks, but also refining old knowledge based on new tasks.